axiom-data-science/modflow2netcdf/README.md

 MODFLOW2NetCDF provides a python library interface.
 An example python script using this interface can be found in:

 	docs\examples\script\mfnetcdf_example.py

+This example script exports MODFLOW data from the Freyberg test model to a NetCDF4 file named freyberg.nc.
+The script makes use of freyberg.geo, a Modflow2NetCDF configuration file written for the Freyberg project.

 ## Testing

 Unit tests can be found in the 'tests' folder.
-Unit tests are run by running the unit test code in 'mfnetcdftest.py'.
+Unit tests are executed by running the unit test code in 'mfnetcdftest.py'.
 Unit tests are implemented using python's unittest library.
-Detailed results of the unit test are written to TestProjectLog.txt.
+Detailed results of the unit tests are written to TestProjectLog.txt.

+Unit tests run two types of tests, internal data verification tests and external data verification tests.

+Internal data verification tests create a NetCDF file and then read the NetCDF file using the NetCDF4 interface.
+The contents of the NetCDF file is then verified against the MODFLOW project's data, accessed using FLOPY.
+Internal data verification tests are designed to find errors during the conversion and export of the MODFLOW data to NetCDF format.

+External data verification tests verify the contents of a NetCDF file against externally produced (produced without the use of Modflow2NetCDF or any of its dependent libraries) expected results.
+While external data verification tests are more rigorous, creating these tests is also more time intensive.
+Therefore there are only a limited number of external data verification tests available for Modflow2NetCDF.